[LS] Int Sem 2: Vis Culture

 Once again, studio and seminar will come together through a series of bridge projects that highlight the components of the research process: inquiry, context, investigation, interpretation, argument, connections and reflection.
 Bridge projects are the basis of the collaborative relationship of ideas between the two courses.
 They ask you to engage with writing as a form of making, and making as a form of thinking, in order to explicitly and productively blur the boundaries between seminar and studio.

-This section will be framed through the inflection: Systems and Strategies
+This section will be framed through the inflection: Visual Culture

 This Language Supported (LS) course is specially designed for students for whom English is a second language.
 LS courses have the same content as non-LS courses as well as extra attention to vocabulary, cultural references, and support for reading and writing.
 Students will engage with the materials in a supportive and dynamic learning environment as they become acclimated to American educational context, culture, and expectations.
 Parsons LS faculty possess training specific to both the content area and language support focus.
 Co-requisite: PUFY 1003 Integrative Studio 2 [Language Supported].